ethaniccc/Mockingbird/README.md

 for the check gets multiplied by a very small amount (multiplier varies based off the check).
 This will help with players which might false positive some checks at certain points, and is more effective than resetting all the player's violations.

+Detections now have "cheat probability".
+What this will do is estimate the chance of cheating.
+This is determined by how many times a player flags a certain check a certain amount of times within a period.

 Custom modules are still here, and now you can also add custom processors.
 Since I'm too lazy to make an example, uh, idk just figure it out or wait I guess.